 I taste-tested all day while developing the recipe, ate the entire bowl for dinner, had it again for lunch the next day, and cannot wait to make it again.
 That, my friends, is what I call love.

 Dear Creamy Sun-dried Tomato Pasta with Chicken, you have restored my hope in white sauces.

-This recipe is created for all the busy people out there who wants to make real, yummy food from scratch, but don’t want to spend hours in the kitchen.
-You send the chicken into the oven, then you can work on the pasta and the sauce while the chicken cooks, without worrying about burning the chicken or having to flip it constantly.
+After sending the chicken into the oven, you can work on the pasta and the sun-dried tomato cream sauce while the chicken cooks, without worrying about burning the chicken or having to flip it constantly.

 Pretty Farfalle.
 It’s my favorite pasta shape. 🙂

 And now to the sauce!
 You can also make this concurrently while waiting for pasta to boil.